How Do You Know You’re In A One-Sided Relationship? 13 Signs

 2. An overwhelming need to be liked

-“Such a dynamic is caused by the same thing that causes hunger when you’re not fed; need.
-When you’re not satiating your psychological appetite for affection and attention, you’ll end up being a part of such a dynamic,” explains Dr. Bhonsle.
+“A one-sided relationship is caused by the same thing that causes hunger when you’re not fed; need.
+When you’re not satiating your appetite for affection and attention, you’ll end up being a part of a relationship where you feel a clear lack of effort and reciprocity from your partner,” explains Dr. Bhonsle.
+With the hope of getting some emotional gratification from the relationship, you might’ve allowed yourself to jump into a dynamic you knew would never feature care and love.

 Related Reading: How Do I Move On From One-Sided Love?
 Our Expert Tells You